gvrkiran/whatsapp-public-groups/README.md

 * media caption - contains the short snippet metadata about the url.

 ## Update 22nd Feb 2019
 We now have tools to collect multimedia data too (image and video).

-Contact Kiran for the scripts.
+Here's a rough pipeline.
+You might have to tweak the python script to get this working

+We need to follow two steps

+1. run the java file Search.java (first compile it) to obtain the mediakey export CLASSPATH=/mnt/kiran/whatsapp/sqlite-jdbc-3.23.1.jar:$CLASSPATH

+java Search <database_filename> (e.g. msgstore.db) | sort -u > url_mediakey.txt

+2. downloadEncImage.py will download the encrypted images

 ## Contact